bryanhunter/bryanhunter.github.io/_posts/2015-02-14-shadowing-in-elxir-post.md

 ###Well not quite...

 I feel I need to go into _why_ shadowing drives many Erlangers crazy?
 Let's start off with how Erlang drives everyone else crazy.
 Shadowing was introduced in Elixir to avoid an ugly thing that happens in Erlang code when you need to perform a series of operations on some data.
-For example a dictionary...
+For example a dictionary in Erlang...

 {% highlight erlang %}